MCP Server

 - Task creation is automatically parented to the agent's own task

-How agents use MCP tools
+How agents see MCP tools

 When an agent runs inside Grackle, the MCP server is automatically configured as an available tool source.
 The agent sees tools like mcp__grackle__task_create and mcp__grackle__finding_post alongside its built-in tools.